pfsense/docs/source/releases/2-2-1-new-features-and-changes.rst

 VIP/CARP
 --------

--  Added input validation to prevent the VIP “interfaces” from being assigned since they are just an identification of the VIP for tracking and not actual interfaces.
+-  Added input validation to prevent the VIP "interfaces" from being assigned since they are just an identification of the VIP for tracking and not actual interfaces.
    `#4389 <https://redmine.pfsense.org/issues/4389>`__